Azure/Vision-AI-DevKit-Pages/docs/_docs/mlads.md

 - Change the cell content to reflect your IoT Hub, using the format: `Iot_hub_name="youriothub"`

 ![IotHub Details]({{ '/assets/images/ANB_iothub.PNG' | relative_url }})

+-Complete the notebook by deploying the model to your IoT Hub and test it out!